stelligent/serverless-synchronous-resource-plugin/README.md

 **Usage**

-This plugin provides a new Serverless Actions which can be invoked via the Serverless CLI from a project root directory.
+This plugin provides a new Serverless Action which can be invoked via the Serverless CLI from a project root directory.

 ```
 # Create or upate a CFN stack